 This pre-surrender negotiation can increase the likelihood that the prosecutor will:

-- Stipulate to an own recognizance release, or
+- Stipulate to your own recognizance release, or

 - A stipulated bail amount.